swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 #### MutableSpan

-`MutableSpan` allows delegating mutations of a type's contiguous internal representation, by providing access to an exclusively-borrowed view of a range of contiguous, initialized memory. `MutableSpan`'s memory safety' relies on guarantees that:
+`MutableSpan` allows delegating mutations of a type's contiguous internal representation, by providing access to an exclusively-borrowed view of a range of contiguous, initialized memory. `MutableSpan`'s memory safety relies on guarantees that:
 - it has exclusive access to the range of memory it represents, providing data race safety and enforced by `~Copyable`.
 - the memory it represents will remain valid for the duration of the access, providing lifetime safety and enforced by `~Escapable`.
 - each access is guarded by bounds checking, providing bounds safety.